WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-07-24-implement-third-party-paas.md

 author: Wolfgang Ofner
 categories: [Cloud]
 tags: [70-532, Azure, Certification, Exam, Learning]
+description: Azure support many third-party offerings and services through the Azure Marketplace.
+These can be deployed through the Azure portal, using ARM.
 ---
 Azure support many third-party offerings and services through the Azure Marketplace.
 These can be deployed through the Azure portal, using ARM, or other CLI tools.